bobbingwide/vgc/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 1.8.7 =
+* Changed: Update version on woocommerce/myaccount/form-login.php #82
+* Tested: With WordPress 6.7-RC3
+* Tested: With PHP 8.3
+* Tested: With WooCommerce 9.3.3

 = 1.8.6 =
 * Changed: Add name attribute to fontFamilies to avoid warning from WooCommerce #81
 * Changed: Add Finance Options to mobile menus #80